SS Ranchi: Troop ship

 In Britain in November 1943 Ranchi embarked 3,542 troops for the Middle East.
 On 15 November she sailed from the Firth of Clyde in Convoy KMF 26.
 In the Mediterranean, early on 16 December, Heinkel He 111 aircraft based on Rhodes attacked the convoy.
 One bomb hit Ranchi's fo'c'sle, penetrated the troops' toilets and went out through the ship's side before exploding.
 One man was killed.
 The ship reached Alexandria where she underwent repairs that took 50 days.

-Two months after the end of the Second World War in the Pacific, in October 1945 Ranchi sailed from Singapore to Southampton carrying amongst others released prisoners of war and civilian internees recently liberated from Japanese camps.
+Two months after the end of the Second World War in the Pacific, in October 1945 Ranchi sailed from Madras via Labuan and Singapore to Southampton carrying amongst others released prisoners of war and civilian internees recently liberated from Japanese camps.
 Hilda Bates, who had been interned in Batu Lintang camp at Kuching, Borneo, wrote on 23 October 1945: "We are now speeding towards England aboard the S.S.
 Ranchi, which is packed with troops and other ex P.O.W.s like ourselves ...
 In our cabin there are twelve women, – five of who[m] are returning home as widows."